FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 - Step 3: You open the Command Prompt (Windows) or Terminal (Mac), move to the folder "AirBNB_Analytics_Holidays_Weather" and set this as the working directory and run "make".
 - Step 4: Rmarkdown will not be generated via make.
 To accomplish this, go to src/paper/linear_regression.Rmd and knit the file with knit directory as document directory

-after this, the plots can be found in gen/output the markdown file can be found in src/paper
+After this, the plots can be found in gen/output
+The markdown file can be found in src/paper

 ## Package instructions :information_source:
 ### 1. Packages to download